pmqs/Fix-OneDrive-Zip/README.md

 ## Technical Details

-If you want to understand more about the internal structuire of Zip files, the primary reference is [APPNOTE.TXT](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT).
+If you want to understand more about the internal structure of Zip files, the primary reference is [APPNOTE.TXT](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT).